The Thamesmead Open

 On the 27 February we launched The Thamesmead Open, an ambitious, open call, international art competition.
 With a total budget of £200,000, The Thamesmead Open is designed to establish the area as a cultural destination and innovator.
 We're inviting artists to react to the unique setting of Thamesmead with proposals that directly respond to the location and encourage engagement with it.
 The commission is intended to make a bold statement for Thamesmead, putting the area on the map and raising cultural ambitions.
 Ideas can be presented for any location in Thamesmead, provided that logistics can be met.
 Submissions should be relevant for current Thamesmead residents, but also reflect the change that is coming, and speak to the future residents that will make Thamesmead their home.

 The Thamesmead Open will run over two years and the £200,000 budget is to cover artist and organisation fees, production costs and travel.
 The project can be delivered over two years, and must be completed by March 2022.
 A panel of judges, which will include Thamesmead residents and representatives from the Royal Borough of Greenwich Council and London Borough of Bexley, will review applications and select the winner.
-The winner of the competition will be announced in June.
+The winner of the competition will be announced at the end of September.

 Thamesmead Cultural Infrastructure Plan